-The DSRH course is designed to provide students with in-depth knowledge and the opportunity to share experiences regarding what works and what does not in reproductive, maternal, newborn and child health (MNCH) in low- and middle-income countries (LMIC).
-The course embeds the importance of MNCH within SRH and focuses on reducing reproductive mortality and morbidity through a multi-dimensional team approach.
+The DSRH course is designed for both EU students and students from low- and middle-income countries (LMIC).
+It embeds the importance of maternal, newborn and child health (MNCH) within sexual and reproductive health (SRH) and focuses on reducing reproductive mortality and morbidity through a multi-dimensional team approach.

 This Diploma is unique in that doctors, midwives, clinical officers and other healthcare professionals from all corners of the world have an opportunity to work together to learn about the development and evaluation of practical, realistic, evidence-based interventions to improve care for women, babies and children in LMIC in line with global strategies.

 Mode of study